AMReX-Fluids/AMReX-Hydro/Docs/source/AdvectiveTerm.rst

 |

-The advective

-.. _EBadvective_term:

 Extensive fluxes
 ~~~~~~~~~~~~~~~~

-For problems with embedded boundaries or using R_Z coordinates, the fluxes are always extensive, and
+..
+This is done in both

-so must be divided by the cell volume in constructing the advective term.
+Given extensive fluxes we must divided by the cell volume in constructing the advective term.
 For R-Z systems, AMReX has functions for computing the position dependent cell volume and face areas
+..
 FIXME (need ref to AMReX here).
 For EB sytstems, AMReX carries a volume fraction, :math:`Vf`, and area fractions, :math:`af`.
 In this case, the total volume of the :math:`(i,j,k)`-th element is given by